From the City of Nazi Party Rally Grounds to the City of Peace and Human Rights, what sites can we visit to learn about the history of Nuremberg?

 Large parts of these architectural complexes remain, and more recently, the decision about whether these Nazi Rally Ground sites should be kept or demolished was a divisive issue.
 They are the most sizable remaining constructions from the National Socialist state and party, covering around 4 square kilometres of ground.

-The decision was not to rebuild anything to its original state.
-Only to repair what remains standing as a lesson about the past and as a warning from history.
+The decision was to repair the standing buildings and make them structurally secure.
+To keep them standing as a lesson about the past and as a warning from history.

 All the remaining structures are reminders of how imposing scales of architecture was used for displays of power and propaganda – stripping the sense of individuality, manipulating the masses and enforcing the impression of conformity through fear.